Enhancement of quantum synchronization via continuous measurement and feedback control: Model

 \section{Model}

-We consider a quantum vdP oscillator subjected to a harmonic drive.
+We consider a quantum vdP oscillator~\cite{lee2013quantum, walter2014quantum} subjected to a harmonic drive.
 A schematic diagram of the physical setup is shown in Fig.~\ref{fig_1}.
-We introduce an additional linear bath coupled to the oscillator, perform continuous homodyne measurement of the output field from the oscillator to the bath, and apply a feedback control to adjust the frequency of the harmonic drive (Fig.\ref{fig_1}).
+We further introduce an additional linear bath coupled to the oscillator, perform continuous homodyne measurement of the output field from the oscillator to the bath, and apply a feedback control to adjust the frequency of the harmonic drive (Fig.\ref{fig_1}).
+The quantum vdP model is derived by considering a harmonic oscillator (main system) linearly and nonlinearly coupled to environmental baths and tracing out the environmental degrees of freedom.
+It is commonly assumed that baths have large degrees of freedom and the correlation times of the baths are significantly shorter than the timescale of the main system.
+The Markovian approximation of the baths can then be employed to derive the reduced master equation in the Lindblad form describing the main system under the effect of linear and nonlinear dissipation, yielding the quantum vdP model~\cite{gardiner1991quantum,lee2013quantum}.

 We denote by $\omega_{0}$ and $\omega_{d}$ the frequencies of the quantum vdP oscillator and harmonic drive, respectively.
-Under the assumption that the Markov approximation can be employed, the stochastic master equation of the quantum system in the coordinate frame rotating with the frequency $\omega_{d}$ is written as \cite{lee2013quantum, walter2014quantum, kato2019semiclassical}
+The stochastic master equation of the quantum system in the coordinate frame rotating with the frequency $\omega_{d}$ is written as \cite{lee2013quantum, walter2014quantum, kato2019semiclassical}

 with $ \mathcal{D}[L]\rho =L \rho L^{\dag}-\frac{1}{2}(L^{\dag}L\rho + \rho L^{\dag} L), \mathcal{H}[L]\rho = L \rho + \rho L^{\dag} - \Tr[(L + L^\dagger) \rho]\rho,$ where $\mathcal{D}$ is the Lindblad form and $\mathcal{H}[a e^{- i \theta}]$ characterizes the measurement on the quadrature $a e^{-i \theta} + a^{\dag} e^{i \theta}$, $\rho$ is the density matrix representing the system state, $a$ and $a^{\dag}$ denote the annihilation and creation operators ($\dag$ represents Hermitian conjugate), respectively, $\Delta = \omega_{d} - \omega_{0}$ is the frequency detuning of the harmonic drive from the oscillator, $\Delta_{fb}$ is the feedback control to adjust the frequency detuning, i.e., the frequency of the harmonic drive, $E$ is the intensity of the harmonic drive, $\gamma_{1}$, $\gamma_{2}$, and $\gamma_{3}$ represent the decay rates for the negative damping, nonlinear damping, and linear damping, respectively, $\eta$ is the efficiency of the measurement (we set $\eta = 1$ when the measurement is performed, and $\eta = 0$ when it is not), $\theta$ specifies the quadrature angle of the measurement, $W$ represents a Wiener process satisfying $\mathbb{E}[dW] = 0$ and $\mathbb{E}[dW^2] = dt$, $Y$ is the output of the measurement result, and the reduced Planck's constant is set as $\hbar = 1$.